tibi-coder/rqmf-image-compression/README.md

 This repository contains an implementation of **Regularized Quantized Matrix Factorization (RQMF)** for lossy image compression.

-The method approximates images using a low-rank matrix factorization while constraining the factor matrices to **bounded integer values**.
+The method approximates RGB images using a low-rank matrix factorization while constraining the factor matrices to **bounded integer values**.
 By incorporating quantization directly into the optimization process, the algorithm accounts for quantization effects during factorization instead of applying quantization as a separate step.

 ---